 So this one is my absolute fave because it’s a Christmas tree, but upside down.
 Even my limited artistic appreciation gets that joke.

-The creation of fashion world icon, oddball Bond-villain and sadly now dead Karl Lagerfeld, 2017’s tree was spectacular even by Claridge’s Christmas tree standards.
+The creation of fashion world icon, oddball Bond-villain and late Karl Lagerfeld, 2017’s tree was spectacular even by Claridge’s Christmas tree standards.

 Apparently inspired by Lagerfeld’s childhood memories (presumably he grew up in Australia), the 16-foot inverted tree, roots and all, was topped off with a large mirrored star.